Investigation Results for the Cetacean Unusual Mortality Event in Northern Gulf of Mexico

 November 4, 2015: Deepwater Horizon Oil Spill Contributed to a Decrease in Reproductive Success and Survival in Barataria Bay, Louisiana

 Reproductive study finds lung disease and adrenal dysfunction decreasing reproductive success and survival.

 For the five years following the Deepwater Horizon oil spill, a team has been monitoring bottlenose dolphins in Barataria Bay, LA to assess the population’s reproductive success and survival rate.
 In 2011, during the health assessments of the free-ranging dolphin population, the animals had a high prevalence of lung disease and adrenal dysfunction.
 Today, in its ongoing study published in the peer-reviewed journal Proceedings of the Royal Society, the team reported that the yearly mortality rate for the Barataria Bay dolphins was roughly 13 percent, compared to annual mortality rates of 5 percent or less that have been previously reported for other dolphin populations.
 Additionally the reproductive success of Barataria Bay dolphins was only 20 percent compared to 83 percent for other dolphin populations.
-Find out more information in the NOAA Office of Response and Restoration Blog.

 May 20, 2015: Deepwater Horizon Oil Spill Contributed to High Number of Gulf Dolphin Deaths